 The growth of total factor productivity (TFP) has played an important role in increasing the growth of total output of postwar Japanese agriculture (Hayami 1975; Van Der Meer and Yamada 1990; Kuroda 1995).
-However, according to Kuroda(1995), the rate of growth of TFP has declined considerably since the late 1960s; it was 2.82 percent per annum for the 1960-68 period but reduced to 1.11 percent for the 1969-90 period.
+However, according to Kuroda(1995), the rate of growth of TFP has declined considerably since the late 1960s; it was 2.82 percent per annum for the period 1960-68 but fell to 1.11 percent for the period 1969-90.

 As is well-known, the growth rate of TFP can be decomposed into the effect due to scale economies and the effect due to technological change (Denny, Fuss, and Waverman 1981).
-Using this procedure, Kuroda (1995) has found that on average 90 percent of the TFP growth rate is explained by the effect due to technological change for the 1960-90 period.
-Therefore, it may safely be said that the decline or stagnation in the growth rate of TFP since the late 1960s has been caused dominantly by decline or stagnation in technological progress.
+Using this procedure, Kuroda (1995) has found that on average 90 percent of the TFP growth rate is explained by the effect due to technological change for the period 1960-90.
+Therefore, it may safely be said that the decline or slowdown in the growth rate of TFP since the late 1960s has been caused predominantly by decline or slowdown in technological progress.